sw1p3rino/sw1p3rino.github.io/_posts/2022-11-19-GmailPGPencryption.md

 tags: [Encryption, Privacy, Email, Gmail, FlowCrypt]
 ---

-In this guide i will explain the setup of an easy way to encrypt and decrypt emails sent and received via gmail.
+In this guide I will explain the setup of an easy way to encrypt and decrypt emails sent and received via gmail.
 I will be doin this using the FlowCrypt browser extension.

 **Currently this blogpost is only applicable for Firefox, Google Chrome and the Brave browser.**